SEAMOR-Marine/docs/docs/Serial_Gripper_API.md

 	Each register contains 2 bytes

 #### 3.1.2.6 Data
-The 16-bit contents read from, or to be writtten into, target register.
+The 16-bit contents read from, or to be written into, target register.
 Split into Most Significant Byte (MSB) and Least Significant Byte (LSB).

 !!!
 NOTE
 	Read requests of greater than 1 register start at requested address